Create Your Own Wellness Retreat

 Boulder is a center for mindfulness and meditation philosophy and practice, which is now recognized by the medical community for its measurable health benefits.
 You don’t need to go far to find a quiet, soul-reviving place to sit in stillness and observe your thoughts.

-Don't just take our word for it, read about how Boulder is a center for mindfulness in the Denver's popular 5280 magazine.
+Don't just take our word for it, read about how Boulder is a center for mindfulness in Denver's popular 5280 magazine.

 Here are a few good choices: